JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 3. Provide qualification with grades and dates, if not awaiting result

-4. Upload relevant certificates, if not awaiting result (this is applicable for both UTME and Direct Entry (DE) candidates).
+4. Upload relevant certificates, if not awaiting results (this is applicable for both UTME and Direct Entry (DE) candidates).

-8. Print Registration Slip USING BIOMETRIC AUTHENTICATION to confirm valid finger- print (UTME/DE).
-Note that authentication with your fingerprint removes blames of error from CBT centres.
-Candidates are to check before confirming with their fingerprint.
+8. Print Registration Slip USING BIOMETRIC AUTHENTICATION to confirm valid fingerprint (UTME/DE).
+Note that authentication with your fingerprint removes the blame for errors from CBT centres.
+Candidates are to check before confirming their fingerprints.

 Blind Candidates